Skip to main contentSkip to main navigation

 • Medical Director

 Your courses include introductions to the core responsibilities in healthcare administration: staffing, law and policy, patients, and business and financial administration.
-Your externship gives you a structured look inside healthcare administration.

 You also study the skills that can be applied more broadly.
 Your general education includes communication, psychology, and sociology courses.
 This broader education gives you the needed background to transfer and complete a bachelor’s degree.